 PSTATE.PAN (Privileged Access Never) bit.
 When this bit is set, loads and stores from EL1 (or EL2 when

-There are cases where the OS does need to access unprivileged regions.
-For example, to write to a buffer owned by an application.
+Sometimes the OS does need to access unprivileged regions, for example, to write to a buffer owned by an application.
 To support this, the instruction set provides the

 This allows the OS to distinguish between accesses that are intended to access privileged data and those which are expected to access unprivileged data.
 This also allows the hardware to use that information to check the accesses.